render-engine/render-engine/docs/docs/getting-started/creating-a-collection.md

 title: "Creating a Collection"
 description: "Learn how to create and configure collections in Render Engine, including setting up page attributes, templates, and using the `Collection` class."
 date: August 22, 2024
-tags: ["collections", "page configuration", "template variables", "render engine"]
+tags: ["collections", "page-configuration", "template-variables", "render-engine"]
 ---
-# Creating a Collection

 [Collection](../collection.md) objects allow you to build multiple Pages from a single configuration.
 They are rendered using the site's `collection` decorator.